Transitime/core/transitime/README.md

 	</li>
 	<li>Get access to a source of realtime GPS data.</li>
 	<li>Create transiTime module to read realtime GPS data or create a converter to convert the realtime datasource to a GTFS-RT vechicle location source.</li>
-	<li>Config and run core module</li>
+	<li>Config and run core module using Core.jar</li>
-	<li>Create Web Agency using WebAgency class</li>
+	<li>Create Web Agency using CreateWebAgency.-jar</li>
 	<li>Create API key.
 For the moment see TestAPIKeyManager.java test.
-The testAPIKeyManger test will create a key for you.</li>
+The testAPIKeyManger test will create a key for you.
+This can also be done with CreateApiKey.jar</li>
 	<li>Setup transitime api webapp.
 Instructions to be added to README.MD in transitimeApi.</li>
 	<li>Setup transitime webapp.
 Instructions to be added to README.MD in transitimeWebapp.</li>

-	<li>Configure travel times/predictions based on historical data using UpdateTravelTimes.java.
+	<li>Configure travel times/predictions based on historical data using UpdateTravelTimes.jar.
 Instructions in configure system section below.</li>
 </ul>